 We have re-branded.
 Our new name is EpiphanyClinic BC.
 The epiphany is the 'aha' moment when two neurons connect, which is a marker of learning, aka neuroplasticity.
 To encourage more neuroplasticity, we're now offering psychedelic-assisted psychotherapy starting in May 2023 in North Vancouver.
 You will be able to access this novel and effective means of managing trauma and difficult emotions.
 It promises to be a game changer.
 If you want to know more, join us on Tuesdays at 7 pm.
 See below for the next virtual Q&A.

 ADHD is the most common neuro-developmental disorder in children.
-It is more heritable than hair or eye colour and more common than anxiety and bipolar combined.
+It is more heritable than eye color.
+It's more common than anxiety and bipolar disorder combined.
 At least 50% of those kids grow up to be adults with ADHD.